 - It influences your company balance and statistics and appears on statements

 Regular and online shops that handle orders from their clients can use the Purchase orders to track the incoming orders.
 Once your client places an order you can create an order and change its status, payment type or delivery type accordingly.
 You can later turn an order to a proforma invoice or final invoice.

 Important when shipping goods - a delivery note.
 You can create one from nearly all other documents.

 - It displays only item description, quantity, and unit

 - No prices or taxes are displayed - neither for items nor for the total amount

-- You can create a delivery note from other documents however it's not possible the other way round because the DN lacks necessary figures (like prices and tax).
-We suggest to use purchase orders from which you can create both delivery notes and invoices.
+- You can create a delivery note from other documents; however it's not possible the other way round because the DN lacks important figures (like prices and tax).
+We suggest using purchase orders from which you can create both delivery notes and invoices.